Children’s anxiety books may help your child feel less alone–and provide strategies and empathy.

 Pilar’s Worries by Victoria M. Sanchez, illustrated by Jess Golden

-This story about a girl named Pilar shows a child experiencing anxiety — and what she does about it.
-She notices the sensations in her body like her heart beating fast and her legs prickling.
+This story about a girl named Pilar shows a child experiencing anxiety — and her strategies for handling it.
+She notices the sensations in her body, like her heart beating fast and her legs prickling.
 She has strategies that help — breathing and saying, “I can do it.”
 It’s not overly complex but may show kids that they’re not alone and that anxiety can get better.

 Ruby Finds a Worry by Tom Percival

 Ruby loves swinging and exploring.
-One day, she discovers a yellow blob Worry who grows and grows and won’t leave her alone even brushing her teeth and at school.
-The Worry stopped Ruby from doing things she loved, becoming enormous and all-consuming.
-When she sees a boy with his own blue Worry, she realizes that other people have Worries, too and that when they talk about them, they become smaller, even going away.
+One day, she discovers a yellow blob Worry who grows and grows and won’t leave her alone, even brushing her teeth and at school.
+When Ruby sees a boy with his own blue Worry, she realizes that other people have Worries, too, and that when they talk about them, they become smaller, even going away.
 I DISLIKE this book’s gaslighting message that shames Ruby for thinking about her Worry. (“She does the worst thing you can do and thinks about the worry.”)
 I also dislike the easy fix that makes them go away.
 Another set up for shame, if you ask me.